Ordinary Form of the Mass (Novus Ordo, New) compared to the Extraordinary Form of the Mass (Traditional, Tridentine)

 Changes to the Ordinary form have been made

 The Ordinary for of the Mass is still adjusting.
 The language has been revised to reflect the majesty proper to the Mass, the norms tightened up.
-Abuses have been addressed.
+There may be more changes, and who knows, there may be a reintroduction of some of the Extraordinary Form aspects of the mass, if the laity call for it and the bishops support it.